bearmentor-community/template-web/README.md

 Never be dependencies:

 - **Other non-JavaScript family languages**
   - Avoid Elm, ReasonML, and others.
-Template is scope limited to raw JavaScript or TypeScript-related.
+Template Web is scope limited to JavaScript or TypeScript ecosystem.
 For that other matters it's better to create different repositories.
 - **Other non-React libraries/frameworks**
   - Avoid Preact as some of the React features and integrations are missing
   - Avoid jQuery and non-familiar ones